-TASA membership is open to anyone, globally, with an interest in sociological research.
+TASA membership is open to anyone, globally, with an interest in sociology.
 There are no registration or qualification requirements, except for the completion of the membership form and the payment of the membership fee.
 TASA members are expected to act according to the Ethical Guidelines of the Association and abide by its Constitution and other policies, which can be accessed from the Terms and Conditions page.

 TASA membership offers sociologists numerous ways to enhance their careers through professional activities, scholarly information exchange and networking opportunities.
 Member benefits include: